FAQ

 What are the trading fees?

-Balchemy charges a standard swap fee on executed trades.
+Balchemy charges a standard swap fee on executed swaps.
 There are no monthly platform charges, product plans, or paid feature gates.

-See Trading Fees for the public fee model and the distinction between global swap fees, channel/widget attribution, and referral rewards.
+See Trading Fees for the public fee model and the distinction between global swap fees, Signal Source attribution, and referral rewards.

 Which chains are supported?